Autonomy of Greek Orthodox foundations (still) under attack in TurkeyGradient Overlay

 Share

 In the case of Mavrakis v.
-Turkey (application no.12549/23), currently before the European Court of Human Rights (ECHR), the European Centre for Law and Justice (ECLJ) denounces the Turkish state's interference in the organization of Greek Orthodox religious foundations.
+Turkey (application no.12549/23), currently before the European Court of Human Rights (ECHR), the European Centre for Law and Justice (ECLJ) denounces the Turkish state's interference in the organisation of Greek Orthodox religious foundations.
 This case illustrates not only violations of religious freedoms in Turkey, but also a systemic government policy aimed at undermining Christian minorities.
 ECLJ intervened as a third party on November 4, 2024.

 Christian minority foundations at risk of expropriation